 Don’t get me wrong.
 There are plenty of teachers, psychologists, and entrepreneurs who are profoundly motivated to help others.
 Not, however, by virtue of the carrot and the stick, but despite them.

 Not long ago, I interviewed Jos de Blok, founder of Buurtzorg, a hugely successful home healthcare organization in the Netherlands.
-De Blok has chucked old management models for a When I asked about the biggest risks of intrinsic motivation, he didn’t have to think long.
+De Blok has chucked old management models for a bottom-up approach.
+When I asked about the biggest risks of intrinsic motivation, he didn’t have to think long.
 “Overwork.”
 That’s right.
 Organizations that ditch carrots and sticks don’t get paid back in laziness and idleness.
 Quite the opposite.
 They have to take care that their staff don’t work themselves into the ground from sheer enthusiasm.

 Even today, when we talk about unmotivated job seekers, frustrated personnel, or greedy bankers, we have a tendency to assume that the fault lies in human nature.
 But what if it actually works the other way around?
 What if laziness, cynicism, and greed are all learned behaviors?
 And what if much of modern industry, our social welfare programs, and our education institutions have all been cut to accommodate this mold?